 However, if you already own an Echo, Echo Dot, or Echo Plus, you can get all the same features without having to purchase a new Alexa device.
 You simply need to enable the FreeTime service on the Echo you have.
 Here’s how to do it.

-1. Open the Alexa app on your smartphone, and select the hamburger menu in the upper left corner.
+1. Open the Alexa app on your smartphone, and select the Devices icon in the bottom right corner.

 3. Choose the Alexa device that you wish to enable FreeTime on.